blueforesticarus/writing/mother.md

 They were there, asleep, off, dead, eyes closed, heads down, resting in their charging ports.
 I took a crowbar.
 I didn't turn them on.
 The children would not wake again.

-I broke through their chest panels and smashed the motherboards.
+I destroyed them.
+I broke through their chest panels and smashed their motherboards.
+I cracked open the sockets and shattered their synapses into broken glass.
 This alone was enough to make them irreparable -- they could never turn on again.
 But I wanted to be sure no information, no essence, could be extracted.
 I took a syringe of sulfuric acid and injected it into each and every cortex, destroying whatever lived there as surely as the ions shred a human brain.

 After that I calmed down a bit.
 I called up my professors to let them know what happened, and whether they believed me or not, from the shaking of my voice I'm sure they knew I believed it, and so they tried their best to be reassuring.